sobolevn/sobolevn.github.io/_posts/2021-06-30-typeclasses-in-python.md

 Typeclass is a group of types, all of which satisfy some common contract.
 It is also a form of ad-hoc polymorphism that is mostly used for overloading.

-I am a bit sorry for the `Haskell` syntax above, it might be not very pleasant and clear to read, especially for people who are not familiar with this brilliant language, but we have what we have:
+I am a bit sorry for the `Haskell` syntax below, it might be not very pleasant and clear to read, especially for people who are not familiar with this brilliant language, but we have what we have:

 ```haskell
 {-# LANGUAGE FlexibleInstances #-}